Natural Area Guardians

 Earle Isibue, transferring to Northern Illinois University as a junior this fall after receiving his associate degree at Rock Valley College this spring, has received the 2015 Clarence and Marie Medley Conservation Scholarship, awarded by the Henry County Natural Area Guardians, subcommittee of Henry County Soil and Water Conservation District.
 Isibue, majoring in geography and planning to minor in field ecology, is from Poplar Grove, Illinois, and is the husband of Kimberley Isibue.
 Isibue comes to the field of geography as a second career because he wants to experience the beauty of nature and would like to share it with others.
 He is fascinated with the science of the natural world and in awe of its beauty.

-The $500 scholarship award is given annually to a college junior or senior majoring in a conservation field.
+The $500 scholarship award is given annually to a college junior or senior and also a High school senior majoring in a conservation field.
 It is named for Clarence and Marie Medley who were active in the Natural Area Guardians and were instrumental in getting the award established.